mediamonks/frontend-coding-standards/README.md

 ### Styleguide implementation

 #### Colors
-Store colors centrally as variables.
-Preferably use human-friendly names that make communication between departments easier.
-In many cases clients will provide brand guidelines with names for colors.
-Use these when possible in all documentation and communication.
+Store colours as variables and prefer human-readable names to ease communication between disciplines.
+Clients may provide additional naming conventions based on brand guidelines.
+Prefer these in all communication.

 When using custom properties in css it's still recommended using variables.
 ```scss